-The core legislation governing the regulation of drugs in the EU is contained in two "base" Directives, which provide the framework for regulation of medicines at national level.
+The core legislation governing the regulation of drugs in the EU is contained in three 'base' legal instruments, which provide the framework for regulation of medicines at both national and community level.
 These are:

-- 2001/82/EC: Directive 2001/82/EC of the European Parliament and of the Council of 6 November 2001 on the Community code relating to veterinary medicinal products. - 2001/83/EC: Directive 2001/83/EC of the European Parliament and of the Council of 6 November 2001 on the Community code relating to medicinal products for human use.
+Dir.
+2001/83/EC Directive 2001/83/EC of the European Parliament and of the Council of 6 November 2001 on the Community code relating to medicinal products for human use Reg.
+EC/726/2004 Regulation (EC) No. 726/2004 of the European Parliament and of the Council of 31 March 2004 laying down Union procedures for the authorisation and supervision of medicinal products for human and veterinary use and establishing a European Medicines Agency Reg.
+EU/2019/6 Regulation (EU) 2019/6 of the European Parliament and of the Council of 11 December 2018 on veterinary medicinal products and repealing Directive 2001/82/EC